OpenTelemetry Tracing in 200 lines of code

 It also doesn’t help that as part of building a mature, battle-tested tracing library, the code itself tends to become more and more cryptic over time, contorting itself to avoid edge-cases, work across many environments, and optimize code paths to avoid impacting performance of its host applications.
 Auto-instrumentation is particularly prone to inscrutibility as it seeks to auto-magically wrap code that may never have been intended to be wrapped or extended.

-It’s no wonder then that most developers approach tracing libraries as unknownable black boxes.
+It’s no wonder then that most developers approach tracing libraries as unknowable black boxes.
 We add them to our applications, cross our fingers, and hope they give us useful information when the pager goes off at 2am.

 They are likely a lot simpler than you expect!
 Once you peel back the layers, I find a useful mental model of tracing looks like “fancy logging” combined with “context propagation” a.k.a “passing some IDs around”.